sethspiegel/Text_Turing_Machine/README.md

  at each process before settling on a final indication of accepted or not.

  You can enter as many words as you'd like on the initialized Turing Machine until the program is exited manually.

+(includes 2 test files to demonstrate implementation and proper rule syntax)